 How to Manage Conflict Situtions

 Managing Conflict to build better working relationships was the most important issue for 43% of CEOs surveyed by Stanford Graduate School of Business.
-As the challenges and impact of Covid-19, Brexit, the War in Ukraine, high inflation, the cost of living crisis, and industrial action continue to affect most people’s work and home life, interpersonal disputes and frayed nerves may well increase.
+As the challenges and impact of Covid-19, Brexit, the War in Ukraine, high inflation, the cost of living crisis, and industrial action continue to affect most people’s work and home life, interpersonal disputes and frayed nerves continue to cause issues.

 At the best of times avoiding a heated debate can be a challenge, especially if you have a strong opinion which is opposite to the one being voiced or the new initiative being adopted.
 Similarly, if you are tired and struggling with your workload, a conversation can quickly disintegrate in to an argument, as can harsh words exchanged by email.

 Here are 10 tips to help you stay calm and in control: